-The Student Success Center office, located in the University Library 202, is staffed by academic advisors who work with undeclared students, pre-pharmacy majors, and other identified students to provide individualized academic advising and career planning.
-Undeclared students are required to schedule and attend two sessions with their advisor each semester.
+The Student Success Center office, located in the University Library 202, is staffed by academic advisors who work with undeclared students, pre-pharmacy majors, health science majors, and other identified students to provide individualized academic advising and career planning.

 The Student Success Center also administers the Supplemental Instruction programs for Biology, Chemistry, and Math.
-Academic enhancement workshops, mentoring, Probation Assessment and Student Success (PASS), and Emerging Scholars are also part of the Center's programs.
+Academic enhancement workshops, mentoring, Probation Assessment and Student Success (PASS), Learning Communities, the Summer Reading Program, and Emerging Scholars are also part of the Center's programs.

 The SSC also offers services to all ULM students.
-These services include tutoring in Biology, Chemistry, Economics, and Math, the ADAM biology program, practice exams for the Praxis and Graduate School exams, DISCOVER Career Exploration, "What Can I do With a Major in...," Mavis-Beacon typing practice, Internet access and word processing computer terminals.
+These services include tutoring in Biology, Chemistry, Economics, and Math, the ADAM biology program, practice exams for the Praxis and Graduate School exams, DISCOVER Career Exploration, "What Can I Do With a Major in...," Mavis-Beacon typing practice, Internet access and word processing computer terminals.

-The SSC develops, implements, and manages the Freshman Year Seminar (FRYS 101), a one credit hour, university required course for first semester students.
+The SSC develops, implements, and manages the Freshman Year Seminar (FRYS 101), a one credit hour, University required course for first semester students.
 College specific as well as special sections for adult learners are offered.

 The SSC also partners with the ULM English Department to support tutoring and the English Writing Center located in the Administration Building, Room 3-53.
-The SSC provides tutoring in Accounting in the Accounting Department in the Administration building.
+The SSC provides tutoring in Accounting in the Accounting Department in the Administration Building.